amirkian007/front-end-quiz/3-vue-components/README.md

 ## Description

-Here, we have a readonly product list that we are displaying on ui. seperate the code into vue components.
+in `App.vue`, we have a readonly product list that we are displaying on ui.
+Seperate the code into vue components.

 ## Getting started
 ```bash